About the Lectures

 Acknowledgements

 SINCE ITS INCEPTION, the Philippa Pearce Lecture has been indebted to Homerton College (and its then Principal, Kate Pretty) who have generously provided the venue free of charge.
-We are very grateful to the current Principal of the College, Professor Geoff Ward, for his continued support: we are now pleased to be officially associated with Homerton, who will fund the lecture series from 2016.
+We are grateful to her successor, Professor Geoff Ward, for continuing that support and for allowing us to become officially associated with Homerton, who have funded the lecture series since 2016.
+We remain extremely appreciative of the ongoing support provided by the College and its current Principal, Lord Woolley.

-We would also like to thank the following for their generous gifts of time and expertise: Laura Cecil, Christianna Clemence, Helen Craig, June & John Crebbin, Liz Cross, Sabine Edwards, Louise Joy, Hannah Love, Gillian McClure, Margaret Meek, Mary Nathan, Ben Norland, Jill Paton Walsh, John Peacock, Nicky Potter, Debbie Pullinger, John Rowe Townsend, Caroline Royds, Morag Styles, Helen Taylor, Victor Watson, David Wood.
+We would also like to thank the following for their generous gifts of time and expertise over the years: Laura Cecil, Christianna Clemence, Helen Craig, June & John Crebbin, Liz Cross, Sabine Edwards, Hannah Love, Gillian McClure, Margaret Meek, Mary Nathan, Jill Paton Walsh, John Peacock, Nicky Potter, John Rowe Townsend, Caroline Royds, Helen Taylor, Victor Watson, David Wood.

 The Philippa Pearce Committee

-Louise Joy (Chair), Rosemary Austin, Zoe Jaques, Melanie Keene, Ben Norland, Nicky Potter, Debbie Pullinger, Morag Styles
+Debbie Pullinger (Chair), Rosemary Austin, Zoe Jaques, Louise Joy, Melanie Keene, Ben Norland, Morag Styles